mindspore-lab/mindone/examples/opensora_pku/README.md

 msrun --master_port=8200 --worker_num=8 --local_worker_num=8 --log_dir="output_log"  \
     python opensora/train/train_causalvae.py  \
     --use_parallel True \
-    ... # pass other arguments, please refer to scripts/causalvae/train.sh
+    ... # pass other arguments, please refer to the single-device training script.
 ```

 #### Multi-Stage Training

 As stated in [Training Details](https://github.com/PKU-YuanGroup/Open-Sora-Plan/blob/main/docs/Report-v1.1.0.md#training-details), the authors trained for 100k steps in the first stage with a video shape of 9×256×256.
 Then they increased the frame count from 9 to 25 and found that this significantly improved the model's performance.
 In the first two stages, they enabled the learnable mixed factor in `TimeUpsampleRes2x` and `TimeDownsampleRes2x`.
 In the third stage, they reinitialized the mixed factor to 0.5 (sigmoid(0.5) = 0.6225) to further enhance the model's capabilities.

-You can revise `scripts/causalvae/train.sh` for each stage accordingly.
+You can revise `--video_num_frames` and `--resolution` in the training scripts under `scripts/causalvae/` for each stage accordingly.

 ### Training Diffusion Model